New religious movements and cults in popular culture: Twenty-first century

-The twenty-first century saw continuation of signs of NRM's and cults in popular culture.
-Over the next several decades, the twenty-first century saw more novels revolving around this topic, although with the advancement of technology, it began to see more through the internet via, shows, documentaries, and movies.

 Popular French author Michel Houellebecq's 2005 science-fiction novel, The Possibility of an Island, describes a cloning group that resembles the Raëlians.

 Robert Muchamore has written a book for teenagers, Divine Madness, about a religious cult that has a vast number of members: the main characters of the book must infiltrate to discover a sinister plot.

 The novel Godless centers around a teenager who forms a religious cult that worships his hometown's water tower.

 The Hulu series The Path revolves around a fictional NRM, the Meyerist Movement, and explores the lives of members as they struggle with faith, power, and manipulation.
 The show blends elements of psychological drama and thriller, illustrating how cults can control individuals and shape their worldview.
 The Meyerist Movement is not based on any real-world religion but seems to borrow elements from various real cults and NRMs, such as Scientology and the Hare Krishna movement.

 In 2018, the documentary series called Wild Wild Country came to Netflix.
 The series chronicles showed the rise and fall of the Rajneeshpuram community in Oregon, led by Bhagwan Shree Rajneesh (later known as Osho).
 The series provides a detailed and balanced exploration of the community’s complex dynamic, highlighting both the allure of the Rajneesh’s teachings and the destructive behaviors of his followers.

 The Vow, another documentary series on HBO, examines the NXIVM cult, led by Keith Raniere.
 NXIVM presented itself as a self-help organization but was later exposed as a sex-trafficking and exploitation ring.
 The show delves into how charismatic leadership, manipulation, and exploitation can be disguised as self-improvement programs, capturing the psychological and emotional traps set by cult leaders.